YunRuiHuang/ICSI499Project/database/readme.md

   - method = POST

-    summary: post a new item under the user item list, return to user item page
+    summary: post a new item under the user item list, return the item id or err

-    description: post the new item information in *body*, including item name, item location
+    description: post the new item information in *body*, including user id, item name, item location